Freepaq/MediaManager/README.md

 # MediaManager
 ## Purpose

-Little utility to sort all Phot and video from a origin folder to a destination folder
+Little utility to sort all Photos and videos from a origin folder to a destination folder

 Destination folder will be organised automatically with years and inside all years folders with months